 Mr. Darden’s non-FCPA clients are typically the targets of high-profile, Washington-based investigations.
 Examples include U.S. government contractors and health care providers accused of submitting false claims, a news reporter subpoenaed for the identities of his confidential sources, a congressional campaign committee who was defrauded by its former treasurer, and a political consultant accused of defrauding a gubernatorial campaign.
-He routinely represents high-level executives and high-net-worth individuals under investigation by the government in FCPA, health care, export controls, false statement, and other white collar matters.
+He also routinely represents high-level executives and high-net-worth individuals under investigation by the U.S. government in accounting fraud, FCPA, health care, export controls, false statements, and other white collar matters.

-Prior to attending law school, Mr. Darden worked on Capitol Hill as an aide to former U.S. Senator Sam Nunn of Georgia.
+Prior to attending law school, Mr. Darden worked on Capitol Hill for three years as an aide to former U.S. Senator Sam Nunn of Georgia.

 - University of Virginia School of Law, J.D., 1999 (Managing Editor of the Virginia Law Review)